tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 The `Int -> Int` is squarely in the domain of types, and we'll need some data structures to describe function types like `Int -> Int`.
 The lamdba expression `\x -> x + 1` is clearly in the domain of values.
-And the declaration `x :: ...` is a point of interaction, of sorts.
+And the declaration `x :: ...` is a point of interaction between both domains.

 Because of this, we can think of our language as being roughly groupable into 3 sections: